Keenetic routers support Time Machine network backup on USB drives for Apple computers running Mac OS X 10.5 or later.

 Once connected, the Finder file manager window will open, where you will see the connected shared folder with the name previously specified in the Keenetic settings.

 Click on the 'Apple' icon and select 'System Preferences'.

 A window opens where you need to find 'Time Machine' and launch it.

 In the Time Machine window that opens, click 'Select Backup Disk'.

 In the list of available resources, select the one you created in the router and click 'Use Disk'.

-Once connected, the Time Machine status will go to the 'Enabled' position, the available backup volume will be displayed, and the 'Next backup' field will show the time until the next backup starts, beginning in 120 seconds.
+Once connected, the Time Machine status will become 'Enabled', and the available backup volume will be displayed.
+The 'Next backup' field will show the countdown to the next backup, starting with 120 seconds.

-After 120 seconds the backup process will start.
-Mac OS data will be automatically copied to a USB drive connected to the Keenetic.
+After 120 seconds, the backup process will start.
+Mac OS data will be automatically copied to a USB drive connected to the Keenetic router.

-1. The initial full backup process can take a long time, especially when the Apple computer is wirelessly connected.
-Then Time Machine tracks the changed files and makes a backup every hour.
+1. The initial full backup process can take a long time, especially when the Apple computer is connected wirelessly.
+After that, Time Machine tracks the changed files and makes a backup every hour.

 2. This function works only within the local network because Time Machine uses the Bonjour protocol, transmitted by multicast.